EpiLink/EpiLink/docs/MaintainerGuide.md

     discordOAuthSecret: ...
     idpOAuthClientId: ...
     idpOAuthSecret: ...
-    msftTenant: common
 ```

-The first step is to set up the credential EpiLink will use to contact Microsoft and Discord APIs.
+The first step is to set up the credential EpiLink will use to contact your [Identity Provider](IdentityProvider.md) and Discord APIs.

 #### Discord